Health Management and Policy

 BS, Cell and Molecular Biology, University of Michigan; PhD, Economics, University of California at Berkeley

-Professor Stehr is an Associate Professor in the School of Economics in the LeBow College of Business and in the Department of Health Management and Policy in the Dornsife School of Public Health.
+Mark Stehr is a professor in the School of Economics in the LeBow College of Business and in the Department of Health Management and Policy in the Dornsife School of Public Health.
 He received his PhD from the University of California at Berkeley.
 His primary research interests are in health economics, health behaviors and public policy.
 His research has attracted funding from the National Science Foundation and the National Institutes of Health.

 - Health Policy

 - Data Analysis Methods

 Carrera, Mariana, Royer, Heather, Stehr, Mark, Sydnor, Justin, and Taubinsky, Dmitry, Who Chooses Commitment?
 Evidence and Welfare Implications.
 Review of Economic Studies 89 (Mar 2022):1205-1244.

 Zhong, Yichen, Auchincloss, Amy, Stehr, Mark, and Langelier, Brent, Are Price Discounts on Sugar Sweetened Beverages (SSB) Linked to SSB Purchases?
 A Cross Sectional Study in a Large US Household and Retail Scanner Database.
 Nutritional Journal (Mar 2021) 20:29.

 Carrera, M, Royer, H, Stehr, M, Sydnor, J. The Structure of Health Incentives: Evidence from a Field Experiment.
 Published online, Management Science, October 24, 2019.

 Gefen, D, Ben-Assuli, O, Stehr, M, Rosen, B, Denekamp, Y. Governmental Intervention in Hospital Information Exchange (HIE) Diffusion: A Time-series Analysis Using the Bass Model.
 Published online, European Journal of Information Systems, September 26, 2019.